Ricker model

 Here r is interpreted as an intrinsic growth rate and k as the carrying capacity of the environment.
+Unlike some other models like the Logistic map, the carrying capacity in the Ricker model is not a hard barrier that cannot be exceeded by the population, but it only determines the overall scale of the population.
 The Ricker model was introduced in 1954 by Ricker in the context of stock and recruitment in fisheries.